Alaa Fed Her Baby Sugar Water, and 6 More Stories of Raising Infants Without Food

 Photo: WFP/Gabriella Cladellas

-In El Salvador, mother-of-three Yojana feeds her youngest son, José, nutrient-rich fortified cereals that she receives through the WFP-supported Nutrimos El Salvador program.
+In El Salvador, mother-of-three Yojana feeds her youngest son, José, nutrient-rich fortified cereals that she receives through the U.N.
+World Food Programme-supported Nutrimos El Salvador program.

 “I have three children and my youngest child, José, who is one, is having the cereals from the program.
 I blend them in juices and porridge and I can see they do him a lot of good.
 I can see the difference this makes — he has gained weight and he is growing well.”